 Possible employers include:

-Entry is very competitive for jobs in all of these sectors, so you will need determination and persistence to get into many careers.
-Short term contracts and freelance work are common, except in marketing and printing.
+If you want to enter work in any of these sectors, entry is very competitive so you will need determination and persistence to get into many careers.
+With the exception of marketing and printing, short term contracts and freelance work are common.

 ScreenSkills is the industry-led skills charity for the screen industries.
 Find out more about various careers by visiting their website www.screenskills.com.